 As you can see, a sales process sets things in motion by uniting three important components:

-- People.
+People.
 You rely on your professionals and experts to get results.
 They move your business forward.
 So make sure that your sales process is about them, first and foremost.
-It’s not about exclusively you because you’re a part of your team as much as they’re part of you.
-And your team deserves transparent roadmaps, high-quality work organization and zero confusion at the stage of each sales cycle.
-It’s important for your team to understand the unity of your company’s goal and purpose.
-The more clarity you bring into their workflow, the more visibility you add to their payoff, the more results you will get in the end.
+It’s not just about you, although you’re part of your team as much as they’re part of your company.
+Your people deserve clear guidance, high-quality organization, and zero confusion at each stage of the sales cycle.
+It’s important for everyone to understand your company’s goals and purpose.
+The more clarity you bring to their workflow, the more you add to their payoff and the better results you will get in the end.

-- Automation.
+Automation.
 Automation is your main tool for gleaning relevant sales data and making your team’s work easier.
-Finding a CRM that will cover your business needs and have all the assets for your end goals would let you structure and organize your entire sales process from Stage 1 to Stage 7 as well as take some of the workload off your team’s shoulders.
+Finding a CRM that will cover your business needs and have all the assets for your end goals will let you structure and organize your entire sales process from Stage 1 to Stage 7 as well as take some of the workloads off your team’s shoulders.

-- Data.
-The lifeblood of your sales process, your sales data will be your main indicator of how well you have implemented your sales process and when you should intervene with new adjustments.
-Make sure to keep track of relevant metrics, from Adoption Rate to Sales Cycle Length, so you can come up with a plan B when necessary.
+Data.
+The lifeblood of your sales process, your sales data will be your main indicator of how well you have implemented your sales process and when you should intervene with adjustments.
+Be sure to keep track of relevant metrics, from Adoption Rate to Sales Cycle Length, so you can come up with a plan B when necessary.

-When you get all these three parts covered, the rest depends on the specifics of your niche and industry.
-As long as you keep your foundation solid, you will be able to adjust your business to any challenges you encounter.
+When you get these things covered, the rest depends on the state of your industry and the specifics of your niche.
+As long as you keep your foundation solid, you will be able to adjust your business to meet any challenge.

-If you have any more specific questions regarding implementing a sales process for a certain industry, let us know.
-After working with over 30 industry verticals, we would be happy to share our experience in sales development with you.
+If you have any questions regarding implementing a sales process for a particular industry, schedule it with our Belkins calendar.
+After working with over 30 industry verticals, we’ll be happy to share our experience in sales development with you.